Gartner have strict definitions of which technology types could enter their Backup Magic Quadrant.

 - With 20-30% of the mission critical workload still running on physical servers

-Yet the workload that has moved to Virtual, not only comprises critical work, but significant amounts of Test/Dev.
+Yet the workload moved to Virtual, not only comprises critical work, but significant amounts of Test/Dev.

 Why – The ability to quickly clone ‘another’ Windows Server has resulted in a massive sprawl of Virtual Machines.

-Where a few Test/Developers would have shared a Physical Windows Server in the past, every person want their own isolated Windows Server.
+Where a few Test/Developers would have shared a Physical Windows Server in the past, every person wants their own isolated Windows Server.

-We now end up, with Small Business needing to backup 100-200 Windows Virtual Machines.
+We now have Small Business needing to backup 100-200 Windows Virtual Machines.

 That’s just simply unmanageable.

 Yet, certain Vendors, who have come from a Legacy of Physical Backup (The Veritas’s of this world) have not invested the:-

 Most importantly, these Legacy vendors have not achieved the ‘every day affordable ’ price points vendors such as Veeam and Vranger have achieved.